rewanth1997/mp3-downloader/README.md

 Download any audio file just by giving its name as an argument.

-Instructions to run :
+Instructions to run :<br>
-For example, I want to download the audio file of closer song.Execute the following command in your terminal.
+For example, I want to download the audio file of "closer" song.Execute the following command in your terminal.

 `python code.py "closer"`

+Univeral command
+`python code.py "$NAME-OF-THE-SONG"`

 One....Two....Three....Boom!!<br>